 I put up my estate sale 1950s barkcloth panels that are also turquoise, aqua and brown, very similar in design to the ones above that are synthetic and sheer.

 Unlike the drawbacks of the similar-looking drapes, barkcloth is thick enough to add insulation yet still allows light to come in.
 The large vibrant pattern makes it look like wallpaper!
-Our bedroom now feels like a warm and cozy cottage bedroom.
 (I also have a pleasant memory of when I bought the curtains.
 I was in an upstairs bedroom of the estate when I saw what looked like a hamper, and lifted the lid.
 Inside was a heaping pile of vintage linens with a pair of panels of the barkcloth set and was thrilled, yet that wasn’t enough for my bedroom.
 I went through another pile in a second bedroom and there was the rest of the set!
 I felt like I had won the lottery.
 I machine washed them in the gentle cycle when I got home and they held up beautifully.
 It’s happy memories like these associated with my finds that add warmth.)

 The white sheets were a find at the same estate sale where I had purchased the orange curtains.
 I found five new old stock (with the tags) queen sized sheets that are as thick as a light blanket and silky soft.

 We’re really happy with the way it all came together.

 And there you have it, another “makeover” that cost about $20: $10 based upon what I paid for the vintage sheets and curtains plus $10 for new pillowcases.